SandyWyper/SandyDotDev/src/content/projects/roman-numeral-converter/index.md

 Converting numerals back into numbers is a lot more complex.
 How to determine that IX is 9, and not I(1) + X(10)?

-This function sets about the order of proccessing the user submitted string.
+This function sets about the order of processing the user submitted string.

 ```javascript
 //controller